 - Reintegration of service users in to the community

 What’s going on locally?

-The West of England AHSN has been working with individual mental health trusts and police forces to facilitate spread and adoption of SIM in both mental health trusts; the 2gether NHS Foundation Trust and Avon and Wiltshire Mental Health Partnership NHS Trust (AWP).
-The 2gether Trust have successfully launched and have integrated SIM in to the existing model of care for high intensity users in Gloucestershire.
+The West of England AHSN has been working with individual mental health trusts and police forces to facilitate spread and adoption of SIM in both mental health trusts; Gloucestershire Health and Care NHS Foundation Trust (GHC) and Avon and Wiltshire Mental Health Partnership NHS Trust (AWP).
+GHC have successfully launched and have integrated SIM in to the existing model of care for high intensity users in Gloucestershire.
 In AWP, the North Wiltshire police locality are working towards a launch of SIM in summer 2019.